 I have come across many students who, like Dr Cable’s mother, want to re-make their lives through adult education.
 Some are recovering from mental or physical ill health, or a period of caring for a loved one; others are making up for an unhappy school experience; wish to change career or have been unemployed; want a space to think in, outside work; are adjusting to life as a single parent; or need to understand their racial or cultural heritage.

 These stories, and those of Dr Cable’s mother and father, have a common theme, to which New Labour seemed tone deaf, especially in its baffling twilight years.
 Education is the process by which we make and re-make a sense of our lives, of the world and our part in it.
 Only by re-building adult education can we ensure that such opportunities are available to those, like Dr Cable’s mother, who need them most.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.